flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 In the case of the triangle, being the only textured polygon, the rasteriser will:

 1. Grab each three-point vertex and calculate the edges.
 This forms a triangle.
 2. Analyse the triangle's area to determine which pixels of the frame buffer they occupy.
-Only the portion of the polygon covering the **sampling points** get turned into pixels.
+Only the portion of the polygon covering the **sampling points** gets turned into pixels.

 The generated pixels are not written into the frame buffer right away.
 Instead, they are passed to the next stages of the pipeline for further processing.
 I cover this in the subsequent paragraphs.